hidden places in Montenegro

 Two times we were there, two times it was raining.
 Even with bad weather, the canyon looked so mystical

-Bukumirsko Lake - hidden places in Montenegro
+hidden village in Montenegro

 Hidden places in Montenegro